davidbramsay/dotfiles/readme.md

 ```

 # notes
 some issues with symlink to oh-my-zsh files.
-Should be able to git clone oh-my-zsh into the dotfiles folder and create the symlink manually (```ln/ /path/to/realfile /path/to/link/location```)
+Should be able to git clone oh-my-zsh into the dotfiles folder and create the symlink manually (```ln -s /path/to/realfile /path/to/link/location```)

 changing default shell - ```chsh -s $(which zsh)```